ggleblanc2/bowling-scoreboard/README.md

 The `AddBowlerDialog` is a `JDialog`.
 The inner `JPanel` uses a `GridBagLayout` to create a form.
 I get the maximum number of bowlers from the `BowlingScoreboardModel` class to generate the same number of name and handicap `JTextFields`.
 There's not much error checking in the dialog.
 I do tie the enter key to the "OK" `JButton` to make it easier for the user to fill out the form.

 The `LogicalRectangles` class came about while I coded the `DrawingPanel` class.
 I needed to be able to draw the marks and scores as the game progressed, so I decided to use `java.awt.Rectangle` instances to hold the logical rectangles that make up the name, mark, and score boxes.
 I'd originally put these logical rectangles in the `DrawingPanel` class but the `DrawingPanel` class got so large, I decided to create a separate class for the logical rectangles.
 Even though the logical rectangles are a model for the `DrawingPanel` class, I decided that the class was still part of the view, and not the application model.

+### Controller

+I created two controller classes, `AddBowlersListener` and `AddMarksListener`.
+I also created several anonymous `ActionListener` classes.

+The `AddBowlersListener` class implements an `ActionListener` that responds to the "OK" `JButton` on the `AddBowlerDialog`.
+This class does a small bit of error chacking, creates the `Bowler` instances in the application model, and redraws the `DrawingPanel` to include the bowler's names and handicaps.

+The `AddMarksListener` class implements an `ActionListener` that responds to any of the scoring `JButtons` on the `BowlingScoreboardFrame`.
+This class enables and disables the appropriate scoring `JButtons` and adds characters to the marks `String` for each bowler.

+## Epilog

+As you can tell by now, I'm a huge fan of descriptive class names.
+I try to end the class names with a descriptor, like model, frame, panel, or listener, so I can tell at a glance what type of GUI class I'm dealing with.